Zelenyi Hai, Smyrnove rural hromada, Polohy Raion, Zaporizhzhia Oblast

-Zelenyi Hai (Зелений Гай) is a village (selo) in Polohy Raion, Smyrnove rural hromada, Zaporizhzhia Oblast, southern Ukraine.
-The settlement's population was 244 as of the 2001 Ukrainian Census.
+Zelenyi Hai (Зелений Гай) is a village in Polohy Raion, Smyrnove rural hromada, Zaporizhzhia Oblast, southern Ukraine.
+The village's population was 244 as of the 2001 Ukrainian Census.
 Zelenyi Hai is home to a large ethnic German population.

 History

 Until 12 June 2020, Zelenyi Hai was located in Bilmak Raion.
 The raion was abolished in summer 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Zaporizhzhia Oblast to five.
 The area of Bilmak Raion was merged into Polohy Raion.

 Demographics

 Native language according to the 2001 Ukrainian census: